trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/vbox8.png

-   : The New Virtual Machine
+   : New Virtual Machine "Test"

 In order to use the network card, configure bridging on the virtual machine.
 To do this, go to :menuselection:`Settings --> Network`.
 In